skalenetwork/skale-network/CONTRIBUITING.md

 ### Before You Start

-1. **Check Issues:** See if a similar issue or feature request already exists.
-If not, consider creating an issue first to discuss your proposed changes with the team.
-This prevents wasted effort on features that may not align with the network's roadmap.
+1. **Check Issues:** Before starting, please review the existing issues to see if a similar report or feature request already exists.
+If not, you’re welcome to create a new issue to discuss your proposed changes with the team.
+This helps ensure your efforts align with the network’s roadmap and ongoing development priorities.
 2. **Clone the Repository:** Fork the relevant repository and clone it locally.
-3. **Branching:** Create a new, descriptive branch for your work (e.g., `fix/bug-in-ima-client` or `feat/new-logging-method`).
+3. **Branching:** Create a new, descriptive branch for your work (e.g., `fix/bug-in-ima-agent`).

 ### Submitting a Pull Request (PR)